 11. Except in extenuating circumstances, cats/kittens should not be breed from under the age of nine months and not more frequently than two times in a year.

 12. Members shall, when selling or otherwise transferring any kitten or cat ensure:

-12.1. any kitten is at least ten weeks of age.
+12.1. any kitten is at least twelve weeks of age.

 12.2. that the kitten or cat is vaccinated and is accompanied by a current vaccination certificate

 12.3. that the kitten or cat is micro chipped where required in accordance with government regulations.